Interactive Group Activities

 Scripture Reading: John 12:1-8

-FOLLOW ME: Have the children trace their shoes and cut out of construction paper.
-All shoes can be placed - one ahead of another - and walked on to follow the leader.
+FOLLOW ME: Have the children trace the outline of their shoes on construction paper and cut them out.
+All shoes can be placed one ahead of another and walked on to follow the leader.
 Lead the children in a discussion of how others may be following what WE do, so we are a SERMON in shoes!
-For extra fun, teacher can place the "shoes" at various places and spaces to make the following a little more tricky and harder to follow!
+For extra fun, the teacher can place the "shoes" at various places and spaces to make the following a little more tricky and harder to follow!
 If someone falls or tips over, this will make a good discussion of those who are following what WE DO!

 SHOE SERMON CRAFT:

-Option 1: Have the children trace their shoes on construction paper and cut out.
-Write I'M A SERMON IN SHOES and decorate with real glued-on shoe strings, glitter or sequins and hang on a wall at home with a shoe string!
+Option 1: Have the children use tracings of their shoes on construction as indicated in the previous activity.
+Write I'M A SERMON IN SHOES and decorate the shoes with real glued-on shoe strings, glitter or sequins and hang on a wall at home with a shoe string!

-Option 2: - The children will trace their shoes and decorate as above Option 1, but wear that shoe craft around their neck with a shoe string as the necklace.
+Option 2: - The children will trace their shoes and decorate as previously indicated, but they will wear that shoe craft around their neck with a shoe string as the necklace.
 The initials at the bottom of the shoe of WWJD (what would Jesus do) might be added, because a GOOD SERMON would be to do what Jesus would do!

-Sub Title on poster: DO YOU KNOW O CHRISTIAN YOU'RE A SERMON IN SHOES:
+Subtitle on poster: DID YOU KNOW YOU'RE A SERMON IN SHOES?:

 (Have the children fill in the missing letters below that teacher has prepared ahead of time):